nuts-foundation/nuts-documentation/pages/getting_started/authenticate_users.rst

 Creating an empty Express JS application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For demo purposes we start with an empty generated express js application.
+For demo purposes we start with an empty generated express node.js application.
 If you have an existing app were you would like to implement this, just use that.